When your Art Arrives

 Take your time when choosing the framing, it is the other part of the whole, and getting it right, will make you happy for much longer.
 Maybe forever!

-Your prints are produced with archival inks, on quality paper, which give them a long life.
-Avoid hanging pictures in areas with moisture, or where they cop direct sunlight or strong reflected sunlight, (off tile floors etc.)
+Your prints are produced with archival inks, on high quality paper, which give them a very long life.
+To ensure a long life for your art, avoid hanging pictures in areas with moisture, or excessive heat (near fireplace), or where they are exposed daily to direct sunlight or strong reflected sunlight, (off tile floors etc.)